kylelrichards11/DSPipeline/readme.md

 # Data Science Pipeline
 ## Overview
 This pacakge is inspired by `sklearn`'s `pipeline` [class](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
 It extends the capabilities to non-sklearn data manipulation methods.
-The package consists of `_Step` classes which are wrappers for the data transformation technique.
-Each `_Step` object is created with the arguments needed to apply the data transformation method.
-These `_Step` classes represent "remembering" the data transformation so that it can be applied to any given data set.
+The package consists of `Step` classes which are wrappers for the data transformation technique.
+Each `Step` object is created with the arguments needed to apply the data transformation method.
+These `Step` classes represent "remembering" the data transformation so that it can be applied to any given data set.

-## Adding a Pipeline Step
-To add a step, first create a class for it in the appropriate file.

-The constructor must contain all information that needs to be remembered to recreate the step.
-All step specific arguments must pass through here.
-Additionally, a field stating that the model has been fitted must be created.
-Finally `self.test_data` specifies whether or not to run this step on test data (`True` for all steps besides outlier detection).

-`fit_transform` and `transform` methods must be created, each of which must have the signature `func(self, data, y_label='label')`. `fit_transform` should take care of anything that is done based on the train data, while `transform` needs to be able to run on any input data set.
-Note that when `transform` is called on a test set, there are no labels.
-There is no `fit` function because when fitting in the pipeline, you must fit each step to the output from the previous steps.
-Therefore in order to fit a step, the data must have been transformed by the previous steps.

 ## Applying the Data Transformations
-`_Step` objects are created and then put into a list in the desired order of the transformations.
-This list of steps is passed into the `DS_Pipeline` class to create the pipeline object.
+`Step` objects are created and then put into a list in the desired order of the transformations.
+This list of steps is passed into the `Pipeline` class to create the pipeline object.
 For the first use, the pipeline must be fit to a dataset (generally the training data).
 Then any subsequent datasets can be fit with the same features as the first dataset.

 ## Example Use
 ```python